Flow-Gee/cities2-realistic-density/README.md

-# WREM (WorkforceRealismEnhancement Mod) for Cities Skylines II
+# RealisticDensity for Cities Skylines II

 Is a mod that tries to allow a more realistic number of workplaces in individual buildings.
 This increases the bustle factor but also the traffic density and at the same time increases the difficulty of the game.